JuliaData/DataFrames.jl/docs/src/lib/types.md

 which perform a copy of the columns.

 From the moment of its construction `DataFrame` assumes *ownership* of its columns.
-This means that methods in DataFrames.jl package assume that columns of the data frame *are not* mutated by methods other than provided by the DataFrames.jl package that accept this data frame as an argument.
+This means that methods in this package assume that columns of the data frame *are not* mutated by methods other than provided by the DataFrames.jl package that accept this data frame as an argument.

 In particular, functions that transform a `DataFrame` to produce a new `DataFrame` always perform a copy of the data.
-Examples of such functions are [`vcat`](@ref), [`hcat`](@ref), [`filter`](@ref), [`dropmissing`](@ref), [`join`](@ref), `getindex`, `copy` or `DataFrame` constructor mentioned above.
+Examples of such functions are [`vcat`](@ref), [`hcat`](@ref), [`filter`](@ref), [`dropmissing`](@ref), [`join`](@ref), `getindex`, `copy` or the `DataFrame` constructor mentioned above.

 A partial exception to this rule are the [`stackdf`](@ref) and [`meltdf`](@ref) functions which create a `DataFrame` that contains views of the columns from the source `DataFrame`.